The Science Behind

 Real-Data Characterization

 47 real cycling rides from 5 athletes in the GoldenCheetah OpenData corpus were processed.
 The K distribution (mean 0.323 bpm/W, range 0.200–0.641) overlaps published literature.
-The negative correlation between K and peak power (r = −0.72) is directionally consistent with exercise physiology: fitter riders have lower cardiac gain.
+The negative correlation between K and peak power (r = −0.72) is directionally consistent with exercise physiology: fitter riders tend to show lower cardiac gain.

 | CV_K Range | Quality | Estimate Produced? |